-The Kyoto Protocol is still one of the most important international environmental agreements in force nowadays (will expire in 2012), which rely on the principle of sustainable development as its rationale/legal base, and is an outcome of the UNFCCC, a framework agreement signed at the UNCED 92.
+38 The Kyoto Protocol is still nowadays one of the most important international environmental agreements signed to date, which rely on the principle of sustainable development as its rationale/legal base: the Kyoto Protocol is an outcome of the UNFCCC, a framework agreement which was one of the main outcomes of the UNCED 92.

-According to the proposal for regulation, COM (2007)856.
+39 According to the proposal for regulation, COM (2007)856.